serverless/components/README.md

 ### Components

 A component is the smallest unit of abstraction for your infrastructure.
-It can be a single small piece like an IAM role, or a larger piece that includes other small pieces, like [`github-webhook-receiver`](#github-webhook-receiver), which includes `aws-lambda` (which itself includes `aws-iam-role`), `aws-apigateway` (which also includes `aws-iam-role`), `aws-dynamodb`, and `github`.
+It can be a single small piece like an IAM role, or a larger piece that includes other small pieces, like [`github-webhook-receiver`](#github-webhook-receiver), which includes `aws-lambda` (which itself includes `aws-iam-role`), `aws-apigateway` (which also includes `aws-iam-role`), `aws-dynamodb`, and `github-webhook`.
 So components can be composed with each other in a component dependency graph to build larger components.

 You define a component using two files: `serverless.yml` for config, and `index.js` for the provisioning logic.

-The `index.js` file exports multiple functions that take two arguments: `inputs` and `context`.
+The `index.js` file exports a `deploy` function and a `remove` function, both of which take two arguments: `inputs` and `context`.
 Each exported function name reflects the CLI command which will invoke it (the `deploy` function will be executed when one runs `components deploy`).

 These two files look something like this: